k3n/PHP-trait-sandbox/README.md

     (new foo())->Log('ok');         // logs "[date] ok" to ./Logger/foo/default.log
     foo::LogStatic('ok', 'test');   // logs "[date] ok" to ./Logger/foo/test.log

+### Singleton

-### Singleton: _For when you absolutely, positively, can only have 1 of an object._ Maybe.
+For when you absolutely, positively, can only have 1 of an object. _Maybe._

     class foo {
         use Singleton;